I have often commented about the 3rd best thing of working at Microsoft is

 What do you say?

-If you are a current or former Microsoft employee (or contractor) … What are:
+For current or former Microsoft employee (or contractor) …

 The Three Best Things of Working for Microsoft?